 This method of heat transfer is gradual and isn’t recommended for homes in areas with extreme temperature variations.
 However, this is exactly the reason it’s the ideal choice for homes in areas with a moderate climate like that of Florida.

 What Are Resistive Heaters?

-On the other hand, resistive heating and electrical systems use either electricity or fuel to help regulate the temperature in your home.
+On the other hand, resistive heating systems use either electricity or fuel to help regulate the temperature in your home.
 These systems can produce a lot of heat, which means they’re a good candidate for homes with harsh winters.
 However, they can be a little too over-the-top for moderate climates.
 Because of this, you could be throwing away money by using an inefficient resistive heater when your heating demands are significantly below its capacity.

 Get high-quality heat pump installations and replacements with the help of our technicians at Anthony’s Cooling, Heating & Electrical.
 Give us a call at (941) 347-0779 or fill out our contact form to request a free estimate today.

 More on heat pumps: